Skip to main content

 Impact on Replay

-In the Custom query delay (beta) setting, high query delay (in this context, over 15 minutes) values might lead to inconsistencies and short periods of incorrect results for Replay-based SLOs.
+In the Custom query delay setting, high query delay (in this context, over 15 minutes) values might lead to inconsistencies and short periods of incorrect results for Replay-based SLOs.
 It may happen that for narrow Replay time windows (in this context, depending on a data source, but less than 3 hours, for example), Replay could finish importing historical data faster than the query delay set in the Agent and, in return, overwrite a small portion of the data already gathered by Replay.

-Since Query delay takes place at the Agent or Direct level, when you change its value, it is applied to all SLOs on that data source.
+Since query delay takes place at the Agent or Direct level, when you change its value, it is applied to all SLOs on that data source.

 In such cases, we recommend creating a new data source with the customized query delay to support only the SLOs requiring it (for example, those SLIs with long transaction times).
 We don't recommend changing the configuration of your existing data source and altering all existing SLOs by doing so.

-For more details on copying and moving SLOs, check the SLO Troubleshooting Q&A.
+For more details on copying and moving SLOs, check the SLO troubleshooting Q&A.